hadlow/faqcom/README.md

 # GenomDB - A distributed datastore for genomic information

 Goals (in order):
-- be scaleable
+1. be scaleable
-- be distributed
+2. be distributed
-- be fast
+3. be fast
-- compress data
+4. support compression
-- encrypt data
+5. support encryption